Adityadikonda10/OCR-from-scratch-on-MNIST-Dataset/README.md

 ## Overview

-The project showcases implementation of Neural Networks from Scratch for classifying hand written digits. in knowledge of Forward Propogation, Backward Propogation, Activation Function, Loss Function and Optimisation.
-Data set used is MNIST Dataset.
+The project demonstrates the implementation of Neural Networks from Scratch for classifying handwritten digits using Forward Propagation, Backward Propagation, Activation Function, Loss Function, and Optimization methods.
+The dataset utilized is the MNIST Dataset.

 ## Dataset

-The well known MNIST dataset created in 1994 for training Artificial Neural Networks.
-This dataset consists of 60,000 training labled images and 10,000 testing labled images of hand written digits each 28 $\times$ 28 pixels.
-Classified into 10 classes from 0 to 9.
+The well-known MNIST dataset was created in 1994 to train Artificial Neural Networks.
+This dataset comprises 60,000 training-labelled images and 10,000 testing-labelled images of handwritten digits, each 28 $\times$ 28 pixels.
+These images are classified into 10 classes ranging from 0 to 9.

 ## Model Architecture

-The Neural Network Architecture used for this project consists of fully connected Network:
+The neural network architecture used for this project consists of a fully connected network.

 - Input Layer: 128 neurons gets 784 inputs, with ReLU activaton function.
     - 784 inputs are the vector format of the image. since the image is 28 $\times$ 28 ```image.shape()``` gives ```(28, 28)``` pixels in dimentions. when vectorised ```image.shape()``` gives ```(1, 784)```.